-Hepatitis C is an inflammatory liver disease caused by infection with the hepatitis C virus (HCV).
-In 2015, 71 million people were reported living with chronic Hepatitis C infection (HCV), of which 72% live in low- and middle-income countries (LMICs).
+Hepatitis C is an inflammatory liver disease caused by infection with the hepatitis C virus.
+In 2015, 71 million people were reported living with chronic hepatitis C infection, of which 75% live in low- and middle-income countries (LMICs).
 The newest drugs, which are called Direct Acting Antivirals (DAAs), include molecules that directly interfere with replication of the virus in cells.
 Using different drugs with different targets is needed to fully block replication of the virus.
-There are six genotypes of HCV, and the efficacy of drugs can vary according to the genotype.
+There are six genotypes of hepatitis C, and the efficacy of drugs can vary according to the genotype.

-Since acute HCV infection is usually asymptomatic, early diagnosis is rare.
-The infection generally remains undiagnosed in people who go on to develop chronic HCV, often until serious liver damage has developed.
-HCV infection is diagnosed firstly by detecting anti-HCV antibodies with a serological test.
+Since acute hepatitis C infection is usually asymptomatic, early diagnosis is rare.
+The infection generally remains undiagnosed in people who go on to develop chronic hepatitis C, often until serious liver damage has developed.
+Hepatitis C infection is diagnosed firstly by detecting anti-hepatitis C antibodies with a serological test.
 The presence of antibodies shows that the organism has been in contact with the virus and that there has been an immunological reaction to it.
 However, the virus may have been cleared or could be still multiplying in the body.
-Therefore, a second test that demonstrates the presence or absence of the virus must be performed: the nucleic acid test for HCV RNA.
-In order to decide which treatment to use, the degree of liver damage is assessed by a liver biopsy or through a variety of non-invasive tests and the genotype of HCV responsible for the infection is determined.
+Therefore, a second test that demonstrates the presence or absence of the virus must be performed: the nucleic acid test for hepatitis C RNA.
+In order to decide which treatment to use, the degree of liver damage is assessed by a liver biopsy or through a variety of non-invasive tests and the genotype of hepatitis C responsible for the infection is determined.

 According to the World Health Organization, 71 million people are infected with HCV and 2.3 million are HIV/HCV co-infected.
-New direct-acting antivirals (DAAs) demonstrate cure rates of >95% in clinical trials, including in previously hard-to-treat populations, and have revolutionized HCV therapy..
-The HCV drug pipeline continues to be extremely robust and promising.
-However, pricing of DAAs on the market is exorbitant, making them inaccessible to the vast majority of HCV patients.
-In addition, much of the R&D is focused on meeting the needs of patients in high-income markets where genotype 1 (GT1) is prevalent, instead of middle and low-income regions where other genotypes of HCV are prominent, in particular genotype 3 (GT3) which accounts for 30% of Global HCV infection (54 million people).
+New DAAs demonstrate cure rates of >95% in clinical trials, including in previously hard-to-treat populations, and have revolutionized hepatitis C therapy.
+The hepatitis C drug pipeline continues to be extremely robust and promising.
+However, pricing of DAAs on the market is exorbitant, making them inaccessible to the vast majority of hepatitis Cpatients.
+In addition, much of the R&D is focused on meeting the needs of patients in high-income markets where genotype 1 is prevalent, instead of middle and low-income regions where other genotypes of hepatitis C are prominent, in particular genotype 3 which accounts for 30% of global hepatitis C infections.
 While many promising drugs are in late-stage development or even on the market, competition between companies in a race to advance their own pipelines has prevented timely development of combinations for public health use.

 Access programmes designed by pharmaceutical companies focus on least-developed or low-income countries and the most recent voluntary licenses granted to generic companies systematically exclude the middle-income countries that bear the greatest burden of disease.